wyatt8740/IBM3161-font/README.md

 which it uses to create its truetype versions.
-The truetype covers 0x00 through 0x7F (the basic ASCII set), where I have extended the font to cover through 0xFF in the bitmap versions (I generated the truetype before I added 0x80-0xFF into the bitmap, and I don't have access to the scripts I made to convert to a truetype.
-They are too much effort for something I rarely use).
+The truetype covers 0x00 through 0x7F (the basic ASCII set), where I have extended the font to cover through 0xFF in the bitmap versions (I generated the truetype before I added 0x80-0xFF into the bitmap, and I don't have access anymore to the scripts I made to convert to a truetype.
+They are too much effort for something I rarely use, and all of the essentials are still in the TTF anyway).

+I also have included the Fontforge Spline Font Database (SFD) files, which are uncompressed text (and thus pretty big; sorry).
+If you just want to use the font, I therefore suggest downloading the zip on the 'releases' page instead of cloning the repo.

 Installation
 ------------